How to Make Rose Water

 Instructions:

+- Prepare the rose petals.
 Use only fragrant, unsprayed rose petals.
-Rinse 60 g (2 cups) fresh rose petals (or 30 g dried) under cold water and gently pat dry. - Simmer the Petals
+Rinse 60 g (2 cups) fresh rose petals (or 30 g / 1 cup dried) under cold water and gently pat dry.

+- Simmer the petals.
 Place the rose petals in a saucepan and pour 480 ml (2 cups) distilled water over them.
 Bring to a gentle simmer over low heat.
 Do not boil.
-Cover and simmer on the lowest heat for 20 minutes until the petals have lost most of their color. - Cool and Strain
+Cover and simmer on the lowest heat for 20 minutes until the petals have lost most of their color.

+- Cool and strain.
 Remove from heat and allow to cool completely.
-Pour through a fine mesh strainer into a sterilized glass jar, pressing the petals gently to extract all the liquid. - Store
+Pour through a fine-mesh strainer into a sterilized glass jar, pressing the petals gently to extract all the liquid.